Realize-Security/Wrangler/README.md

 5. All data is dumped out to a user specified reports directory using Nmap's `-oA` flag.

 Currently only service discovery on TCP is supported.
 This will have to be extended to support UDP and to categorise ports by UDP, TCP, both or other.

+## TODO:

+1. Implement UDP and SCTP support.
+2. When application exits the report and scope directories are owned by root.
+Needs to be the user specified by the user.
+3. Rate limiting on number of concurrent batches.